Intention-Aware Planner for Robust and Safe Aerial Tracking: Introduction

 \section{Introduction}

-With the advancement of unmanned aerial vehicle (UAV) technologies, aerial auto-tracking has found extensive applications in photography, rescue and inspection.
-An outstanding tracker should be capable of maintaining an appropriate distance and field of view (FOV) with the target.
-Meanwhile, it needs to have the ability to handle unexpected situations, such as sudden turns or decelerations of the target.
-Some state-of-the-art trackers\cite{jeon2020integrated,han2021fast,wang2021visibility,pan2021fast,ji2022elastic,zhang2022auto} place great emphasis on visibility, safety, and trajectory smoothness, which demonstrates impressive robustness.
-However, these methods only utilize the target's position, velocity, etc., for planning, while disregarding its high-dimensional semantic information such as intention.
-In fact, sudden alterations in the target intention can readily induce tracking failures.
-For instance, if the target turns abruptly at the corner, it can be occluded by obstacles easily.
-Hence, it is crucial to enable the tracker to be aware of the target intention.
-But most existing intention prediction methods are data-driven, which makes it challenging to model intentions into the planner.
+With the advancement of unmanned aerial vehicle (UAV) technologies, aerial auto-tracking has found extensive applications in many tasks, such as cinematographic follow-up shooting or suspect chasing.
+An excellent tracker should maintain an appropriate distance from the target and keep it in the center of its field of view (FOV).
+Moreover, it is appealing if the tracker can work properly in unexpected situations, such as sudden turns or decelerations of the target.
+Some state-of-the-art tracking methods\cite{jeon2020integrated,han2021fast,pan2021fast,wang2021visibility,ji2022elastic,zhang2022auto} place great emphasis on visibility, safety, and trajectory smoothness, which demonstrates impressive robustness.
+However, most of them primarily utilize the constant velocity or constant rotation assumption for the target, without considering the target's high-dimensional semantic information such as intention.
+Therefore, the sudden change in the target motion can easily cause tracking failures.
+For instance, if the target makes a sudden turn at the corner, it can be occluded by obstacles, as shown in the planned path without considering intention (named intention-unaware) in Fig. \ref{fig:intro2}.
+Similarly, if the target suddenly decelerates, the risk of collision increases dramatically.
+So enabling the tracker to perceive the target intention is valuable to improve the robustness of the tracker.

+Integrating the target intention into a real-time trajectory planner is not trivial.
+Most existing intention prediction methods are data-driven \cite{bonnin2014pedestrian,goldhammer2015camera,dominguez2017pedestrian,li2017indoor,kulic2007affective,kooij2014context,koppula2015anticipating,schulz2015controlled,alahi2016social} and fail to meet the requirements of real-time performance in aerial tracking tasks.
+Furthermore, how to formulate the target intention representation and tightly couple the intention with optimization-based planner remains unexplored.